One of the east end's most hyped al fresco attractions, Riverside Eats & Beats returns to the Queen East neighbourhood on Saturday, June 1.

 LOCAL FOOD & DRINK

 What’s a festival without food?
 If you’ve attended Riverside Eats & Beats in the past, you know that the eats can be serious stuff so it's best to come hungry.
-Not your usual street fair fare (zing), it's a one-stop shop for grazing with popular establishments such as Tabule, Sweet Jesus, Kaboom, Pulp Kitchen and Sugar Load all in the mix offering tasty bites.
+Not your usual street fair fare, it's a one-stop shop for grazing with popular establishments such as Tabule, Sweet Jesus, Eastbound Brewery and newcomer Animal Liberation Kitchen all in the mix offering tasty bites.